 Just as every family in America must live within its means, so too should the federal government.
 The federal government cannot govern responsibly if it continues to spend more than it takes in year after year.
 Out-of-control spending weakens our economy, threatens our social safety net, and sets up future generations to inherit a bankrupt nation.
 In order to ensure our kids and grandkids have the same opportunities we have enjoyed, difficult decisions must be made to place our finances on a sustainable path.

 I am committed to working with my colleagues to end Washington's culture of reckless spending.
 We must work together to address the drivers of our debt, reform our broken budget process, and bring stability to our finances.
-It is our duty to leave future generations with a better country than the one we inherited, and we must not shirk that task now.
+It is our duty to leave future generations with a better country than the one we inherited, and we must not fail them.

 A Budget that Balances